Ponder and Perform

-Now in it's fifth "semester", our Shakespeare Book Club invites you to join a passionate group of Shakespeare fans as Capital Classics Artistic Associate and Professor of Theatre Geoffrey Sheehan moderates group discussions of Shakespeare's works.
+Now in it's sixth "semester", our Shakespeare Book Club invites you to join a passionate group of Shakespeare fans as Capital Classics Artistic Associate and Professor of Theatre Geoffrey Sheehan moderates group discussions of Shakespeare's works.
 The theme of our sixth season of the Shakespeare Book Club is "Ponder & Perform."
 Each session will begin with a group discussion, followed by readings by Book Club participants from that month’s Shakespeare’s play.

 Whether it's your first Shakespeare play or you've been a fan of the Bard your whole life, all are welcome to join the Shakespeare Book Club discussions.

 Shakespeare Book Club discussions are free of charge and will gather in the Noah Webster Library Meeting Room, 20 South Main Street, West Hartford, at 7:00pm on the first Monday of every month.